 In the wired era, one could get along quite well with nothing but Ethernet and the occasional long-haul point-to-point link joining different sites.
 However, there are important alternatives out there.
 Some, like token ring, are mostly of historical importance; others, like virtual circuits, are of great conceptual importance but – so far – of only modest day-to-day significance.

 And then there is wireless.
 It would be difficult to imagine contemporary laptop networking, let alone mobile devices, without it.
 In both homes and offices, Wi-Fi connectivity is the norm.
+Mobile networking is ubiquitous.
 A return to being tethered by wires is almost unthinkable.

 Suppose you want to connect to your workplace network from home.
 Your workplace, however, has a security policy that does not allow “outside” IP addresses to access essential internal resources.
 How do you proceed, without leasing a dedicated telecommunications line to your workplace?

 A virtual private network, or VPN, provides a solution; it supports creation of virtual links that join far-flung nodes via the Internet.
 Your home computer creates an ordinary Internet connection (TCP or UDP) to a workplace VPN server (IP-layer packet encapsulation can also be used, and avoids the timeout problems sometimes created by sending TCP packets within another TCP stream; see 7.13 Mobile IP).
-Each end of the connection is associated with a software-created virtual network interface; each of the two virtual interfaces is assigned an IP address.
+Each end of the connection is typically associated with a software-created virtual network interface; each of the two virtual interfaces is assigned an IP address.
 (Virtual interfaces are not essential; VPNs created with IPsec, 21.11 IPsec, generally omit them.)
 When a packet is to be sent along the virtual link, it is actually encapsulated and sent along the original Internet connection to the VPN server, wending its way through the commodity Internet; this process is called tunneling.
 To all intents and purposes, the virtual link behaves like any other physical link.

-Tunneled packets are usually encrypted as well as encapsulated, though that is a separate issue.
-One example of a tunneling protocol is to treat a TCP home-workplace connection as a serial line and send packets over it back-to-back, using PPP with HDLC; see 188.8.131.52 HDLC and RFC 1661 (though this can lead to the above-mentioned TCP-in-TCP timeout problems).
+Tunneled packets are often encrypted as well as encapsulated, though that is a separate issue.
+One relatively easy-to-implement example of a tunneling mechanism is to treat a TCP home-workplace connection as a serial line and send packets over it back-to-back, using PPP with HDLC; see 220.127.116.11 HDLC and RFC 1661 (though this can lead to the above-mentioned TCP-in-TCP timeout problems).

 At the workplace side, the virtual network interface in the VPN server is attached to a router or switch; at the home user’s end, the virtual network interface can now be assigned an internal workplace IP address.
 The home computer is now, for all intents and purposes, part of the internal workplace network.